 Dad had found a small rental house.
 It was a one story house, with your typical red tile roof, and our landlord was a friendly German man in his fifties, named Carl.
 There was virtually no back yard and only a couple of strips of grass in the front yard.

-This was a far cry from the huge yard we had in Fort Knox.
-Cutting this lawn would take all of of five minutes—I liked it this sort of German efficiency.
+This was a far cry from the huge yard we had in Fort Knox which took about forty-five minutes to mow.
+Cutting this lawn would take all of of five minutes.
+I liked it this sort of German efficiency.

 Driving through Florstadt, I was remembering the large apartment buildings we had lived in a decade earlier, when we lived in Mannheim.
 Mannheim had dozens of large apartment buildings for the American families, and no small, single family house that I knew of.